 The proposed project falls below the 500-dwelling unit and 500,000 square foot thresholds for preparation of a water supply assessment by a local provider, in line with Senate Bill 610 and CEQA Guidelines Section 15155.
 Although the project would not require a water supply assessment to comprehensively analyze its water use impact, the project would intensify the demand for water use on the project site when compared to its current use.
-The proposed project would have an estimated total water demand of approximately 148,780 gpd.
-The parking garage component of the project would not require or use water.
-The project would result in a net increase in demand of approximately 137,783 gpd.
+The proposed project would have an estimated total water demand of approximately 24,344 gpd.
+The project would result in a net increase in demand of approximately 22,222 gpd.